-No. But if you would like to purchase a meal plan we have provided a link for dining services below: http://www.campusdish.com/en-US/CSS/msstatedining
+No. However, a meal plan is not provided as part of the cost to the program.
+Buying a meal plan is strongly encouraged.
+If you would like to purchase a meal plan we have provided a link for dining services below: Summer Meal Plan.

 All courses taught in the College Ready program fulfill university general education requirements.
 Courses will be offered in the General Education categories of Fine Arts, Humanities, Mathematics and Statistics, Natural Sciences, and Social and Behavioral Sciences.
 Once students are admitted to the program, they will indicate their preferences for courses.
 Final selection of course offerings will be in part based on the student populations admitted to the program.